 Plans, projects and improvements

-The asset management strategy, our annual maintenance and road surface dressing programme, the A66 Northern Trans-Pennine Project, replacing gas pipes, A592 safety improvements, Network North funding.
+The asset management strategy, our annual maintenance and road surface dressing programme, replacing gas pipes, Carlisle Southern Link Road (CSLR), Network North funding.

 Network North funding